Wolf (Tyler, the Creator album): Release and promotion

-On February 14, 2013, OFWGKTA posted a video to their YouTube account, which includes L-Boy skydiving and stating that Wolf will be released on April 2, 2013.
+On February 14, 2013, OFWGKTA posted a video to their YouTube account, which includes L-Boy skydiving and announcing that Wolf will be released on April 2, 2013.
 On the same day, Tyler revealed three different album covers via his Instagram account.
 The deluxe version of the album features a fold-out poster of the full album cover artwork that was designed by Mark Ryden, a limited embroidered patch, a Wolf calendar and a 24-page booklet featuring lyrics and artwork.
 Four days after the album's release, Tyler released the whole album for free streaming services through his SoundCloud account.

-From March 11, 2013 to April 11, 2013, Tyler toured North America and Europe on the Wolf tour.
+From March 11, 2013, to April 11, 2013, Tyler toured North America and Europe on the Wolf tour.
 The tour was his first solo tour without his group Odd Future.
 His first stop was Boulder, Colorado and the Wolf release party took place in Los Angeles, California on the release day of the album.
 He announced he would extend the tour from April 30 to May 18, 2013.
 These shows took place on the west coast of the United States and it features his Odd Future cohort, Earl Sweatshirt.
-On September 9, 2013, Tyler released a trailer for a film based on Wolf.
+On September 9, 2013, Tyler released a trailer for a film based on Wolf, however, nothing has come of it since.